ceriniee/old/README.md

 ### 1. Development Environment

-Our program was developed using Python, MacOS for OS, and PyTorch and PyTorch-Geometric for ML libraries.
+We used Google Colab when developing our program.
+Our program was developed using Python 3.8.8, MacOS 10.14.6, and PyTorch 1.11.0 (torch-scatter 2.0.9, torch-sparse 0.6.13, torch-cluster 1.6.0, torch-spline-conv 1.2.1) and PyTorch-Geometric 2.0.4 for ML libraries.
+Because we used the CUDA in Google Colab, the CUDA version may be different.
 Because of the limited functions of the laptop, we completed the machine learning using the GPU in Google Collaboration.

 ### 2. Model Explanation